 New rise, Ethereum and Initial Coin Offerings (ICOs)

 In 2016, cryptocurrencies got a new rise in popularity.
 This time, it was not only about Bitcoin but also about Ethereum.
 They took the concept further than Bitcoin.
 You can run safe applications on the Ether network.
 Ethereum is even a full programming language.
 But it was also the start of Initial Coin Offerings (ICOs).
 These are fundraising systems in which you can get coins of cryptocurrencies that do not yet exist.
 Some coins are pre-mined from the cryptocurrencies and offered for early investors.
 There has a been a lot of them over the years.
-Many of them were simply scam to get money without any real value behind the new cryptocurrency.
+Many of them were simply a scam to get money without any real value behind the new cryptocurrency.
 China directly banned ICOs.

-It’s also important to note that more and more websites and services started accepting bitcoin.
+It is also important to note that more and more websites and services started accepting bitcoin.
 For instance, you could buy games on Steam with bitcoin.
 Even in Switzerland, the train company was starting to accept bitcoins.

 There has also been some very large increase in computing power in the bitcoin network.
-In 2016, there was 1o to the power of 18 (10^18) hashes per second done in the network by miners.
+In 2016, there was 10 to the power of 18 (10^18) hashes per second done in the network by miners.
 That 1 followed by 18 zeroes!
 It also increased the academic interest in cryptocurrencies.
-In 2016, there was more than three thousand papers mentioning bitcoins.
+In 2016, there were more than three thousand papers mentioning bitcoins.
 Although there was a huge computing power, the delay for transactions and the fees continued to rise.

 The price of the bitcoin started to soar.
 In March 2017, it went above its previous high of November 2013.
 It already went to 3000 dollars in June.
-IN August, it passed 4000 dollars.
+In August, it passed 4000 dollars.
 IT started to make a lot of noise in the media.
 And many people started investing in it, even having no idea what the cryptocurrency was about.
 September saw 5000 dollars and already October saw 6000 dollars.
 In November it reached 8000 dollars and it reached 19000 dollars in December already.
 That is a 100% increase in a month.

-Burst of the crypto-bubble
+The burst of the crypto-bubble

-I’m talking here especially about the bitcoin but other cryptocurrencies also followed the same bubble pattern.
+I am talking here especially about the bitcoin but other cryptocurrencies also followed the same bubble pattern.
 Ethereum lost 75% of its value.
 Litecoin saw its value divided by six.
 The entire capitalization of all the cryptocurrencies together saw a decline of 75% between December 2017 and August 2018!

 Even though cryptocurrencies are still quite young, they already have a very rich history.
 I find it very interesting.
 A lot of things happened.
 An entirely new technology was developed.
 New cryptocurrencies were created.
-Coins were stolen, exchange network got shut down.
+Coins were stolen, the exchange network got shut down.
 Some countries made it illegal while some other countries have been very enthusiastic about it.
-Some cryptocurrencies saw a rise of several thousand times their values in short period.
+Some cryptocurrencies saw a rise of several thousand times their values in a short period.
 And the entire cryptocurrency market lost 75% of its value in one month.